aws-powertools/powertools-lambda-python/docs/upgrade.md

 ## Importing Pydantic objects

-We have stopped exporting Pydantic objects directly from `aws_lambda_powertools.utilities.parser.pydantic` to prevent potential confusion caused by Pydantic V2's significant changes in type, class, and method exports.
+We have stopped exporting Pydantic objects directly from `aws_lambda_powertools.utilities.parser.pydantic`.
 This change prevents customers from accidentally importing all of Pydantic, which could significantly slow down function startup times.

 ```diff
 - #BEFORE - v2